Smart components are reusable website elements that can have editable areas. Go through this article to learn about everything you can do with them.

 - Use “Update components” button or ‘Components -> Quick update (only open pages)’ to update components on all open pages.
 Use ‘Components -> Update the whole project’ to update components on all files in the project.

 - Components are a powerful feature.
+A change to the component definition will affect the whole project.
+Sometimes that has unintended consequences.
 It is strongly recommended that you use some kind of source control (Git, for example) with your projects.